Tree shaping methods: Instant tree shaping

 Bending is used to achieve a design.
 If the trees are bent at too sharp an angle it may break, which can be mostly avoided by un-localizing the pressure.
 This is achieved by making small bends or even cuts along the underside of the curve on the tree.
 The level of resistance depends on the speed of the tree's growth.
 Bends are then held in place for several years until their form is permanently cast.
 The tree's rate of growth determines the time necessary to overcome its resistance to the initial bending.
 The work of bending and securing in this way might be accomplished in an hour or perhaps in an afternoon depending on the design.
 Ring barking sometimes called girdling can be employed to help balance a design by slowing the growth of too-vigorous branches or stopping the growth of inopportunely placed branches, using different degrees of ring barking, from simple scoring to complete removal of a 3/8"-wide (1 cm) band of bark.
 This is a way to stop the tree from overgrowing a part or parts of the design, providing balance.
 Creasing is folding trees such as willow and poplar over upon themselves, creating a right angle.
 This method is more radical than bending.

 With this method it is possible to perform initial bending and grafting on a project in an hour, as with Peace in Cherry by Richard Reames, removing supports in as little as a year and following up with minimal pruning thereafter.
 Though easy to do, the drawbacks to this method are many; for example, the tree's response to the efforts of the practitioner is difficult to forecast.

-In 1977 David Nash created the Ash Dome with 22 ash saplings, forming a 30ft ring in diameter.
+In 1977 David Nash created the Ash Dome with 22 ash saplings, forming a 30 ft ring in diameter.
 By cutting V-shaped notches into the trunk of the ash trees in the direction of the bending, the trees folded over into the bend.
-The dome is expected to have a 200 year lifespan.
+The dome is expected to have a 200-year lifespan.
 In 1998 Marcel Kalberer and Sanfte Strukuren and their team built The Auerworld Palace in less than 1 month.
 Weaving together living willows saplings to create the structural supports.
 Over time the entire palace is covered with the new growth of the willows.
 In private gardens, public spaces and in schools more than 10,000 living willow constructions have been erected in Germany.